Jacob-Brown-950/30-Day-SOC-Challenge/README.md

   - Conducting investigations

 ### Conclusion
-By the end of this challenge, I aim to have acquired valuable skills and knowledge that will enhance my capabilities as an aspiring SOC Analyst.
+By the end of this challenge, I aim to have acquired valuable skills and knowledge that will enhance my capabilities as an aspiring Cybersecurity professional.

 ### Credit
 Special thanks to [MyDFIR](https://www.youtube.com/@MyDFIR) for creating this challenge!